-We offer two options for 5 to 12 year olds for children attending Crosstown and Elsie Roy Elementary Schools.
+We offer after school care for children enrolled in Kindergarten to Grade 5 at Crosstown and Elsie Roy Elementary Schools.

 These programs provide children with opportunities to develop life skills that help them take initiative and responsibility for themselves and be prepared to be more independent in their homes and community.
 Children are encouraged and nurtured to take age-appropriate risks, to demonstrate independence, to practice critical thinking, and to develop resilience.
 Children choose their activities and level of involvement; practice leadership and care for others; and reflect on their abilities, contributions and effects on others and their environment.

 These programs are licensed by the Ministry of Health: Community Care Licensing, and operate under the Provincial Child Care Licensing Regulations.

 VSOCC child care programs ensure children feel a sense of belonging, security and familiarity through flexible and individualized care and learning.
 A typical after school routine includes:

 - Arrival from class & sign in